 Francesco Sforza was succeeded, after his death, by his son, Galeazzo Maria, who had the work continued by the architect Benedetto Ferrini.
-In these years, many frescoes were added to the halls of the ducal court, of which the most valuable example is the ducal chapel decorated by Bonifacio Bembo.
+During these years, many frescoes were added to the halls of the ducal court, of which the most valuable example is the ducal chapel decorated by Bonifacio Bembo.

 In 1494, Ludovico Sforza came to power and the castle became the seat of one of the richest courts in Europe.
-During his time, Leonardo da Vinci frescoed several rooms of the ducal apartment and the architect Donato Bramante worked on a bridge connecting the castle to a nearby road.
+During his time, Leonardo da Vinci frescoed several rooms of the ducal apartment, and the architect Donato Bramante worked on a bridge connecting the castle to a nearby road.

 In 1550, work began to strengthen the fortification, with the help of the architect Vincenzo Seregni.
-At the beginning of the 17th century, the fortification was completed with ditches, which completely separated the castle from the city.
+At the beginning of the 17th century, the fortification was completed with moats, which completely separated the castle from the city.

 With Napoleon’s arrival in Italy, the Archduke Ferdinand of Austria abandoned the city on May 9, 1796, leaving the castle with a garrison of 2,000 soldiers, under the command of Lieutenant Colonel Lamy.
 The castle was besieged by the Napoleonic troops from May 15 to the end of June.